-The University has a number of student societies that are relevant to BAME communities and has a Race, Ethnicity, Religion and Belief Equality Group that is working on future actions to improve our inclusivity and diversity.
+The University has a number of student societies that are relevant to BAME communities and has a BAME mentoring scheme for students.
+The University's Race, Ethnicity, Religion and Belief Equality Group is working on future actions to improve our inclusivity and diversity.

 The School and University do not tolerate harassment, bullying or intimidation, and the University has clear sets of guidelines on bullying and harassment for students and staff.
 To report any incidents of bullying, harassment or abuse (either anonymously or using your contact details), please use the University’s Report and Support tool.

 Further information and personal perspectives on racism in academia can be gained from the online talks listed in the following document:

 - The Association of Black Psychologists (UK Abspi)

 - The Black, African and Asian Therapy Network